-Based on the current scientific evidence, we recommend trying to stay in range (between 70-140 mg/dL) at least 95 percent of the time when you’re tracking data with a CGM.
+Based on the current scientific evidence, we recommend trying to stay in range (between 70-140 mg/dL) at least 95 percent of the time when you’re using a CGM without diabetes to keep an eye on your levels.
 Remember that one percent of the time translates to <15 minutes, so we’re looking for less than 75 minutes a day spent out of range.

 Current recommendations for pregnancy for those with type 1 diabetes are to stay between 63-140 mg/dL 70 percent of the time (more than 16 hours a day).
 Pregnant women with gestational or type 2 diabetes should aim to stay between 63-140 mg/dL for more than 90 percent of the time (or more than 21 hours).